Mullet MadJack: Full Character Roster and Availability Guide

 Instant deliveryNo spam, unsubscribe anytime

-Acquisition method: neither is acquired as a playable character.
-They are encountered as world and story elements.
+Acquisition: neither is a playable character; both are world and story elements.

 Advertisement

-• Jack Banhammer — the entire playable foundation of the game.
+• Jack Banhammer – the entire playable foundation.

 • Robot enemies – the combat roster you are really optimizing against.

-• Mr. Bullet — the boss figure who turns your route into a real check.
+• Mr. Bullet – the antagonist who turns your route into a real check.

-• The Influencer / Princess — vital to the story, but not to moment-to-moment build decisions.
+• The Influencer / Princess – vital to the story, not to build decisions.

-• Streamer, Peace Corp., and Robillionaires — relevant for flavor, setting, and enemy context more than tactical choices.
+• Streamer, PEACE Corp, Robillionaires – setting and enemy context more than tactics.

 Practical takeaway

-Use the roster question to set expectations correctly.
-There is no broad fighting-game-style lineup to unlock here.
-Jack is your guy from the start, and the rest of the cast exists to shape your objective, your survival fiction, and the enemy pressure around you.
-If you want to improve fast, stop looking for hidden character picks and start reading the game the way it is built: one protagonist, one escalating tower of violence, and a meta defined by how efficiently you turn robot enemies into time and forward progress.
+Use the roster question to reset your expectations.
+There is no fighting-game lineup to unlock – Jack is your character from the start, and the rest of the cast exists to set your objective, gate your route, and supply the enemy pressure.
+Mr. Dopamine is the one “character” people overlook as a real fight, so know it is coming.
+To go faster, stop looking for hidden picks and read the game the way it is built: one protagonist, one escalating tower of robots, and a meta defined by how efficiently you turn enemies into time.
+When you are ready to push clear times, see our best builds for fast clears and our achievements and S-Rank guide.

 Was this guide helpful?